Students in the PhD program in bioengineering are expected to take the preliminary examination by the end of their second year in the program.

 In the written component, the student is expected to provide preliminary results and, more importantly, outline a research plan.
 The document is limited to 7 pages, excluding references.
 Students must provide the Preliminary Exam Committee with copies of this document at least one week prior to the oral examination.

 Building a Preliminary Examination Committee

 PhD students will work with their faculty advisors to develop a preliminary examination committee.
-At least three weeks before the scheduled date of the preliminary exam, the student is responsible for completing and submitting the committee recommendation form to the director of graduate studies and then the Graduate College for approval.
+At least three weeks before the scheduled date of the preliminary exam, the student is responsible for completing and submitting the committee recommendation form to the graduate program coordinator for Director of Graduate Studies (DGS) approval.
 When filling out the form, the program code for the PhD in Bioengineering is 20FS0408PHD, and the program code for the PhD in Bioinformatics is 20FS1909PHD.

 The preliminary exam committee consists of at least five people.
 Specific requirements for the committee include:

-- at least two members must be core BioE faculty
+- at least two members must be core UIC Bioengineering faculty (defined as tenured or tenure track faculty with a 50% or greater appointment in BIOE)

 - at least three members must be full members of the UIC Graduate College

 - at least two members must be tenured faculty

 - the chairperson of the committee must have full membership in the UIC Graduate College (but does not necessarily need to be tenured)

 Students should note that any committee members who are not members of the UIC Graduate College Faculty must have their CV included with the committee recommendation form.